mattgwriter7/components/README.md

-# components version 1.01.h
+# Components
-This is the starter HTML/CSS code for my projects
+This is the starter HTML/CSS code for my projects.

-There are two markdown files:
-* README.md is for where we left off at, and what to do next.
-  This should be short and concise!
-* NOTES.md is for longer stuff (often mentioned in this README)...

-## LEFT OFF
-* added tags panels

-## NEXT STEPS
-* add more panels?
-  + layout
-* check in mobile tweaks?
+## How It Works
+"Components" is a single page website made up of... components!
+My  goal is to have a repository with very clean code that I can re-use as a starting point for my websites and webapps.

+This project is 99% HTML/CSS, and 1% JavaScript.

+See [NOTES](https://github.com/mattgwriter7/components/NOTES.md) for some "Plain English" information.
+Run the HTML to see the page in action.